btalha23/Personalized_Recipe_Recommendation_System/setup/ssh_ec2.md

     IdentityFile ~/.ssh/<key_pair_name>.pem
     StrictHostKeyChecking no
 ```
+For saving the changes to the config file press `CTRL+O`.
+It will then ask you to confirm that you want to save the file.
+At this time, hit `ENTER`.
+To exit this file press `CTRL+X`.

-Once you are setup, you can simply SSH into the servers using the below commands in separate terminals.
-Do not forget to change the IP address of VM restarts.
+After making these changes to `.ssh/config` file, you can SSH into the server using the command below.
+You can ssh into the server from different terminal windows.
+Just remember to change the IP address of the EC2 instance every time it restarts.

 ```bash
 ssh prr-mlops-project
 ```

-You will have to forward ports from your VM to your local machine for you to be able to see Prefet UI.
-Check how to do that [here](https://youtu.be/ae-CV2KfoN0?t=1074)
+Exploiting the concepts of port forwarding, it is possible to see the results of MLflow experiment tracking and Prefect workflow orchestration.
+Please refer to [this video by Alexey](https://youtu.be/IXSiYkP23zo?si=D1v6gBw-EZHnW5_V) from the timestamp 11.49 onwards to learn how to setup port forwarding.

 ## Virtual Machine EC2 SSH Setup